Skip to main content

 caution

 The block IDs of transactions shown in NearBlocks Explorer are not necessarily the block ID of the executed transaction.
 Transactions may execute a block or two after its recorded, and in some cases, can take place over several blocks.
-Due to this, it is important to to check subsequent blocks to be sure all results related to the queried transaction are discovered.
+Due to this, it is important to check subsequent blocks to be sure all results related to the queried transaction are discovered.

 Using finality paramโ€‹